Operation Sadejstvo

+Operation "Sadejstvo ’93" was a military offensive carried out by the Army of Republika Srpska (VRS) in the summer of 1993 in the Bosanska Posavina region of northern Bosnia and Herzegovina.
+The operation, also known as the Battle for the "Power Corridor", aimed to secure a strategically important route that ensured an uninterrupted supply of electricity to Bosnian Krajina.
+In addition to capturing key settlements, the offensive expanded the Bosnian Serb corridor showing that the VRS could advance in some of the most fortified areas through concentrated elite units, superior firepower, and coordinated planning.

 Prelude

 Since the stable and adequate electricity supply of Bosnian Krajina was threatened due to the state of war, the VRS decided to expand the corridor near Brčko to include and repair the electric line that passed through the villages of Brod, Donja Brka, Kolonija, Lipovac, Đukići and Bajići.

 In the operation, the VRS engaged units of the 1st Krajina Corps and the East Bosnian Corps, divided into two tactical groups.
 The first tactical group (TG-1) relied on the Garda Panteri, the special detachment "Peša" of the 1st Posavina Brigade, the 4th Battalion of the 43rd Prijedor Mtbr, as well as parts of the elite 1st Battalion of the Military Police; TG-1 advanced in the direction of s.
 Brod and s.
 Mustache.
 The second tactical group (TG-2) was led by the 16th Krajina Motorized Brigade and the 5th Kozar brigade in the direction of s.
 Bajići, s.
 Lipovac and s.
 Djukići.
 An armored battalion of the First Armored Brigade also participated in the operation; artillery support was provided by the 1st and 3rd mixed artillery regiments.

 The ARBiH relied on the following brigades during the operation: 21st Srebrenik Brigade, 108th Motorized Brigade and 108th HVO Brigade; all together 12,000 soldiers.
 The advantage of the defense was reflected in the terrain impassable by tanks (intertwined with canals) and flat area (easy control of enemy infantry attacks).
 This meant that the armor and maneuverability of the elite infantry units, one of the main strengths of the VRS —was of little or no use from the start.
 In addition, the VRS could not use the great superiority in artillery due to the density of the enemy's defense (the length of the front was about 15 kilometers, which means that the ARBiH had almost one man per meter in defense); high density allowed defense in depth, that is, more lines.
 On the other hand, the basic handicap of the ARBiH was the lack of heavy weapons (about 6,000 soldiers only possessed infantry weapons), which condemned the ARBiH to leave the initiative to the attacker in the plains.